umair-khokhar/cs/algorithms.md

 ### Midpoint equal to right
 The only case when midpoint will be equal to right is when left === right.

+## Tree and graph algorithms
+### DFS
+DFS explores a path before backtracing.
+It works well when solution is deeper or when the branching factor is high.

+#### Time complexity
+O(V + E) or O(N)

+#### Space complexity
+DFS explores a path fully before backtracking.
+Each explored node is stored on the recursive stack.
+At any given moment, only one stack frame is active, and if each stack frame requires  O(N)  space, then the overall space complexity remains  O(N) , as only the deepest active frame contributes to memory usage at a time.

+### BFS
+DFS explores all nodes at a level before moving on to next.
+It works well for finding paths in a undirected graph.

+#### Time complexity
+O(V + E) or O(N)

+#### Space complexity
+DFS explores a path fully before backtracking.
+Each explored node is stored on the recursive stack.
+At any given moment, only one stack frame is active, and if each stack frame requires  O(N)  space, then the overall space complexity remains  O(N) , as only the deepest active frame contributes to memory usage at a time.

+### DFS vs BFS
+Since BFS stores all the nodes in the memory for deeper solutions it might not be ideal as it will end up using more memory.